 My first inclination that things weren’t always going to be idyllic was when I was put up for sale.
 I had assumed that all the pampering and fuss I had received as a baby was because I was loved, but apparently it was my monetary value, rather than me, that was loved.
 I fetched my breeders a tidy sum too, $1.5 million dollars.

-Of course, only one horse can achieve that honor each year, and for my year it was not me, but I was close, which is pretty incredible itself.
+Of course, only one horse can achieve that honor each year, and for my year it was not me, but I was close, which I think is pretty incredible.

 I raced three times as a two-year-old, winning my second race in New York, at Saratoga, by several horse lengths.
 I was lauded upon my return to the saddling enclosure; my trainer, jockey and groom really seemed very thrilled with me and my effort.
 There was also an audible buzz coming from the large crowd, the type of buzz you get when you witness something special.